 We provide a concise overview of the recent literature concerning scientific representation.

-I have designed and taught courses in the philosophy of science and aesthetics at the undergraduate and graduate levels, and various graduate level course on topics in the philosophy of science.
-I have also served as an `Hours' mentor for an MFA student and ran a directed reading on Representation in Science and Art.
+I have designed and taught courses in the philosophy of science and aesthetics at the undergraduate and graduate levels, and various graduate level courses on topics in the philosophy of science (including external examination of a PhD).
+I have also served as an `Hours' mentor for an MFA student, with whom I organised a directed reading on Representation in Science and Art.